Originally called Brumley, the town is chartered by the Royal Governor of New Hampshire Benning Wentworth.

 The town is renamed "Peru" after the gold-rich South American country.
 The first sawmill is built in the area.
 Logging becomes the dominant industry for more than a century.

-Benjamin Barnard Jr. buys the land where Seesaw's stands today for $400, building a small log house and a barn.
+Benjamin Barnard Jr. buys the land where Seesaw's stands today for $400, building a small log house and a barn that reportedly becam a tavern.

-After passing through a series of hands, the land is sold to Russian immigrant Ivan Sesow and his wife Vinnie for a grand total of one dollar.
+After passing through a series of hands, the land is sold to Russian immigrant Ivan Sesow and his wife Vinnie.
+They built the Wonder View Log Pavilion, a roadside dancehall.

 As the Great Depression deepens, Sesow and his wife take out multiple loans to keep the Wonder View afloat.
 Contrary to local legend, Sesow doesn't lose the property in a poker game, but defaults on a loan.